 Before we jump into the essential knowledge of RF grounding, let’s understand why we need to ground the radio stations.
 Primarily grounding serves three important functions.
 Let us go over them one by one!

 Grounding will protect you from shock hazards.
-You should know about the ham radio electricity basics.
+You should know about the ham radio electricity basics and ham radio safety.
 If the high voltage wires come in contact with the chassis accidentally, then proper grounding will be a life-saver.

 When you are designing a safe, amateur radio station, lightning protection is a must.